Membership Inference Attack with Partial Features: Conclusion

 \section{Conclusion}

 In this paper, we study membership inference attack under the setting where some feature values are missing.
-To address this scenario, we introduce a practical two-stage attack framework named MRAD.
+To address this scenario, we introduce a practical two-stage attack framework named MRAD which is applicable to both white-box and black-box settings.
 Our framework is compatible with arbitrary anomaly detection methods, enabling attackers to flexibly conduct attacks under various knowledge settings.

 We conduct extensive experiments on multiple datasets to evaluate the effectiveness of our method.
 The results show that our framework consistently delivers strong performance across a wide range of known feature percentages.
-In most datasets, once the known feature ratio exceeds 50\%, the attack begins to produce reliable results.
-Remarkably, even when 40\% of the features are missing, the attack still achieves an AUC of 0.6.
+Remarkably, even when 60\% of the features are missing, the attack still achieves an AUC of 0.75 on STL-10.
+The attack tests in the black-box scenario also demonstrate that our attack can successfully extract training data privacy, even without access to the model parameters.
 In addition, we use SHAP to measure feature importance and experimentally confirm that the importance of the known features has a significant impact on the attack’s performance.
 Finally, through a case study, we simulate a real‑world application scenario to further highlight the practical relevance of our attack method.

-Our findings demonstrate that membership inference attacks can be mounted using publicly available partial data, even when a sample’s private features are protected.
+Our findings demonstrate that membership inference attacks can be mounted using publicly available partial data, even when private features of a sample are protected.
 This highlights a new dimension in privacy risk assessment.